What is a meaningful representation of protein sequences?: Results

-Visually, the difference is also quite striking (Fig.~\ref{fig:many_geodesics}).
-We see that the geodesics follow the manifold very closely, and to a large extent preserve the underlying tree structure.
-As was already apparent in Fig.~\ref{fig:beta_lactamase}c, the organization of clusters in latent space is irregular.
-For instance the yellow subtree in the top right corner would seem to fit better in the bottom left, suggesting a suboptimal fit of the original VAE.
-We see that both the phylogenetic reconstruction and our geodesics agree on this, which is visually clear by the thick bundle of geodesics running diagonally to connect these regions.
-The structures closest to the leaves (i.e.\ the local differences) seem to be subject to most discrepancies between the phylogenetic reconstruction and the geodesics.
-Which of the two gives the most accurate description is not clear.
-Since we use a fairly rough phylogenetic reconstruction, and the VAE encodes more complex correlation between sites, one could speculate that the VAE latent space might provide a richer description of similarity, but more research is required to settle this matter.
+Visually, the correspondence is also striking (Fig.~\ref{fig:many_geodesics}).
+Well optimized geodesics follow the manifold very closely, and to a large extent preserve the underlying tree structure.
+We see that the irregularities described before (e.g.\ the incorrect placement of the yellow subtree in the top right corner) are recognized by both the phylogenetic reconstruction and our geodesics, which is visually clear by the thick bundle of geodesics running diagonally to connect these regions.

+\emph{Implication: Analyzing geodesics distances instead of euclidean distances in representation space better reflects the underlying manifold allowing us to extract biological distances that are more meaningful.}